Open-SAI/ChonToPom/README.md

 # ChonToPom
 ## Chonto Pomodore Tool ...in bash :P
-Yet Another Pomodore Tool in bash, light, easy, not intrusive, few dependencies (need to install mplayer to play the ending bell), download and execute, in your local folder run the bash script with two arguments: minutes to work and a comment o work cicle name in double quotes:
+Yet Another Pomodore Tool in bash, light, easy, not intrusive, few dependencies (need to install mplayer to play the ending bell), download and execute, in your local folder run the bash script with two arguments: minutes to work and a comment or work cicle name in double quotes:

 ./chontoBash.sh 25 "My pomodore cicle"